-Courses in both associate's and bachelor's programs could explore basic management practices, decision-making processes, personnel management and business economics.
+Courses in both associate and bachelor's programs could explore basic management practices, decision-making processes, personnel management, and business economics.
 Bachelor's programs may be available in on-campus and distance learning formats, and bachelor's students can often choose a concentration, like management or accounting.
 Voluntary certification is offered in the related field of housekeeping.

 Associate of Applied Science in Management

-In order to work as a janitorial manager, it's helpful to possess the business skills that can be learned in a management associate's degree program.
-These 2-year programs cover a variety of skills that are useful in business leadership roles, including problem solving, organizational planning and customer service.
+In order to work as a janitorial manager, it's helpful to possess the business skills that can be learned in a management associate degree program.
+These 2-year programs cover a variety of skills that are useful in business leadership roles, including problem solving, organizational planning, and customer service.
 They also include general academic coursework, including mathematics and writing.
-Generally, a high school diploma or GED is required to enter one of these programs, but students can sometimes start taking courses at their local community college while they are completing their last two years of high school.
+A high school diploma or equivalent is required to apply to these programs.

-Coursework in an associate's degree program in management focuses on broad training for aspiring managers and skills development for those seeking continuing education, with courses that may include:
+Coursework in an associate degree program in management focuses on broad training for aspiring managers and skills development for those seeking continuing education, with courses that may include:

 - Basic management principles

 - Computer studies

 A bachelor's degree in business administration, or the very similar bachelor's degree in management, helps janitorial managers advance in their careers and build their businesses.
 These 4-year programs offer training that is broadly applicable to a wide range of managerial roles in organizations ranging from small start-ups to multinational corporations.
 Offered both in-person and fully online, business administration programs cover leadership skills, financial management, operational strategy, human resources, and numerous other skills required of leaders.
 Applicants must hold a high school diploma or equivalent qualification.